Knowledge translation (KT) is an essential goal of our research center.

 This means that the new information produced by our research will be translated into effective changes in practice, policy and products related to community living for people with disabilities.

-There are three general processes for achieving this goal:
+There are four general processes for achieving this goal:

-- Technical Assistance - We deliver technical assistance (TA) through specific projects as well as through the Center at large.
-See our Frequently Asked Questions section in "Resources."
+We deliver technical assistance (TA) through specific projects as well as through the Center at large.
+See our Frequently Asked Questions.

-- Events - We host meetings, teleconferences, webinars and other events to help disseminate our research findings to diverse target audiences.
-In 2014, the Center hosted a stakeholder retreat, and in 2013, we hosted an innovative Bridging Meeting.
+We host meetings, teleconferences, webinars and other events to help disseminate our research findings to diverse target audiences.
+In 2014, the Center hosted a Stakeholder Retreat, and in 2013, we hosted an innovative Bridging Meeting.